 Since the first humans launched into space in 1961, there have been questions about how the human body would react to being beyond Earth’s atmosphere.
 While most of the basic questions have been answered, many remain, and are the basis for continued research on the International Space Station.
 Finding answers to these questions is an important step toward sending humans to Mars.
 Join STEM in 30 as we explore this research and the impact of long-term space travel on the human body.

-This program is made possible through the generous support of NASA.
+This program is made possible through the generous support of Gertrude E. Skelly Charitable Foundation.

 Next Generation Science Standards: